morganhein/autostart.sh/README.md

 This is heavily inspired by other dotfile and home directory managers.
 Specifically, homely and homemaker.

 ## Installation
 TODO: add installation line.
-The intent is a single curl call that both downloads the binary for the appropriate architecture/environment, but also run a personal configuration to start the ASH process
+The intent is a single curl call that both downloads the binary for the appropriate architecture/environment, but also run a personal configuration to start the shoelace process
 ```bash
 curl <someUrl> - runs script - dls and installs binary - optionally also runs passed in configuration
 ```